 You’ll lose some of the things that make Android so good.
-Google Now is more like Google Meh if it doesn’t know your favorite places, and some apps aren’t much use without location services enabled.
+Google Assistant is less helpful if it doesn’t know your favorite places, and some apps aren’t much use without location services enabled.
 On the upside, less GPS use means less drain on your battery.

 There are two ways to stop Google looking at where you’re going.
 On a computer, go into https://www.google.com/settings/accounthistory > Places You Go > Manage Activity and then tap on Pause Location History; a pop-up tells you what you are and aren’t disabling, and provides a link to where you can delete your location history altogether.